-Numerous volcanoes were formed in this lava region during the relatively late outpourings of molten rock through small openings.
-The mass of these volcanoes represents only an extremely small volume in proportion to the total mass of lava.
-Mount Mazama at Crater Lake is one of these volcanoes, likewise are the volcanic cones of the Cascade Range.
-The more noted of these are Mount Rainier (14,408 feet), Mount Shasta (14,161 feet), Mount Adams (12,326 feet), Mount Hood (11,225 feet), Mount Baker (10,750 feet), Mount Lassen (10,453 feet), and Mount St. Helena (9,697 feet).
+Numerous volcanoes were formed at vents near the western edge of this lava region during the relatively late outpourings of molten rock through small openings.
+The mass of these volcanoes which make up the Cascade Range represents only an extremely small volume in proportion to the total mass of lava.
+Mount Mazama at Crater Lake is one of these volcanoes.

-The mountain in which Crater Lake rests was built principally by lava flows, poured out layer upon layer, and to a lesser degree by the piling up of volcanic ash, soil, and the deposits of streams and glaciers as they flowed down the mountain.
-At Dutton Cliff we see an example of successive layers of lava and volcanic ash.
-Near Discovery Point, in addition to layers of lava and volcanio ash, one may also see examples of glacial deposits and glacial striae or scratches.
+The mountain in which Crater Lake rests was built principally by lava flows, poured out layer upon layer, and to a lesser degree by the piling up of volcanic ash, soil, and the deposits of streams and glaciers.
+At Dutton Cliff there is an example of successive layers of lava and volcanic ash.
+Near Discovery Point, in addition to layers of lava and volcanic ash, one may also see examples of glacial deposits and glacial striae or scratches.

 One can understand Crater Lake in its relation to the volcano only when the mountain is considered as the result of a building process extending over long periods in which many changes took place.
-The following is an exaplanation of some of the processes.
+The following is an explanation of some of the processes.